 So the situation in that period is pretty much worse.
 Being in such a position, a nation cannot survive easily.
 And it shows how a ruler does anything to protect his land, just like how Daigo sacrifices Hyakkimaru’s body to demons.

 This anime teaches you many ethics, and you can learn more about Japanese culture.
 So, at least for these seven reasons, you have to watch Dororo right now.
 Make sure to add it to your watchlist.

-Visit the anime community-Anime Ukiyo for more content!
+Visit the anime community of India-Anime Ukiyo for more content!

 I guess the summary is easy to convey my view on Dororo.
 Dororo has a fantastic plot that leaves you in a dilemma that lets you confuse, which is right or wrong.
 Even though it sets in a historical period, the character design is perfect.
 It seems like a 50-year-old anime, but that's where the greatness of this anime lies.
 The character development is so good; unlike some other anime, this anime focusses on developing every character.
 And it does have epic soundtracks and action sequences.
 If you ask me will this show connects you emotionally, I'd say yes.
 In a lot of ways, it hardens your heart, and at some instants, you might cry.
 I can't merely define such a masterpiece in simple words.
 Just go and watch it if you don't want to miss such a gem.